Avg. Base Salary (USD)

 What Do Biomedical Engineers Do?

 Biomedical engineering represents new areas of medical research and product development; biomedical engineers' work helps pave the way for new ways to help treat injuries and diseases.
 As medicine is a field with vast numbers of specific disciplines, there are many different sub-fields in which biomedical engineers work.
 Some work to improve and develop new machinery, such as robotic surgery equipment; others endeavor to create better, more reliable replacement limbs (or parts which help …Read more

-What Are Popular Skills for Biomedical Engineers?
+What is the highest pay for Biomedical Engineers?